How Bait Fishing Helped Me Get Better at Euro Nymphing

 Leaving one of these babies in your fishing vest for a week in between fishing trips was never good.

-Aside from “chumming them up a little,” my dad taught me the most important part of catching a trout was getting the right drift.
+Aside from “chumming them up a little,” my dad taught me one key aspect of catching a trout.
+It was getting the right drift.
 What he didn’t know was that he was really teaching me the most fundamental concept of euro nymphing and tight lining-dead drifting.
 To get the right (dead) drift, he taught me to always use light line, add and remove split shots depending on the speed and depth of the water, and to feel for the hit by using my free hand to gently pull the line away from the rod just below the first eyelet.
 I’ll never forget the jolt of excitement that would come from the pulsing on my fingers of my line hand when a stocked trout would begin eagerly eating the corn I was dealing-tap tap tap.

 Set the hook too early, and the trout would be gone.
 If you set it too late, the trout would surely swallow the hook.
 But time it just right, and that Eagle Claw size 12 bait hook would set firmly in the soft mouth of an eager, stocked rainbow.